 Term Insurance is a type of life insurance that offers coverage to the policyholder.
-However, this coverage is only valid for a particular period.
+This coverage is only valid for a particular period.
 If the policyholder dies during this time frame, then the term insurance-providing company pays the insured money to the beneficiary.
+It is essential to know a few terms and conditions before taking term insurance.
+The term insurance also has several tax benefits under the sections 80C, 80D, and 10D.
+In this article, we will learn about these benefits and how to claim them.

 The Income Tax Act of 1961 lists specific fixed eligibility criteria for claiming term insurance tax benefits.
 Any individual seeking term insurance tax benefits must fulfil the following requirements: